MiRECoFu/Mogo/README.md

 </div>

 ## Citation
-If you use `Mogo` or `MoSA-VQ` in your work, please use the following BibTeX entries:
+If you use `MOGO` or `MoSA-VQ` in your work, please use the following BibTeX entries:
 ```
 @article{fu2024mogo,
   title={Mogo: RQ Hierarchical Causal Transformer for High-Quality 3D Human Motion Generation},